Dental Crown Dentistry in Rock Hill

 What is a Crown?

 A crown covers or “caps” a tooth to restore its shape and size.
-Dental crowns are used to repair teeth that have been severely decayed, filled, fractured or teeth that have had a root canal.
+Dental crowns are used to repair teeth that have been severely decayed, filled, or fractured or teeth that have had a root canal.
 It is a non-removable prosthetic tooth attached to implants or natural teeth.
 Crowns have esthetic, reparative, and structural purposes.

 What Does it Do?